Last updated

 Pros

-• User-friendly interface: Capsule CRM offers a clean and intuitive design, making it easy for video production teams to navigate and quickly access important features.
+• Clean interface: Capsule CRM offers an intuitive design that's easy for video production teams to navigate initially.

 Cons